Listed on this page are our direct Bender

 Bergmaier was a soldier in the German Army in The Great War and

-died at Notre Dame de Loretto, Italy.
-Some exerts from German
+died at Notre Dame de Lorette,

 Army